pingcap/tidb/docs/design/2021-03-09-dynamic-privileges.md

 | Kill connections belong to cloudAdmin | N | Y |
 | SHUTDOWN / RESTART | N | Y (graceful shutdown on k8s for tidb-server) |

-## Documentation Plan

-The statement reference pages for each of the affected metadata commands will need to be updated to describe dynamic privileges.

-There will also need to be documentation specific to DYNAMIC privileges to describe how it works, and the purpose of fine-grained access control.
+### Compatibility Tests

+The introduction of `DYNAMIC` privileges is not expected to introduce any compatibility issues, because backwards compatibility is ensured.
+However, plugins should migrate to registering their own dynamic privileges and not rely on the use of `SUPER`.
+This is considered an enhancement, and not included in-scope for the initial introduction of dynamic privileges (which introduces the framework for plugins to use).

 ## Impact & Risks

 In its initial release, dynamic privilege usage will be controlled by an experimental feature flag.
-The implementation will be via restricting GRANT and REVOKE statements from creating dynamic privileges (it is too invasive to conditionally modify the ast visitor functionaliy).
+The implementation will be via restricting `GRANT` and `REVOKE` statements from creating dynamic privileges (it is too invasive to conditionally modify the ast visitor functionaliy).

 For backwards compatibility, the MySQL-compatible dynamic privileges will also permit `SUPER`.
 This helps prevent upgrade issues, such a when TiDB was bootstrapped `GRANT ALL ON *.*` would not have granted all the dynamic privileges.
 There might be some impact on Upgrade/Downgrade story if eventually the `BACKUP_ADMIN` privilege is used instead of `SUPER`, but for the initial release I am planning to allow either.

-## Alternatives
+## Investigation & Alternatives

 An alternative could be to support fine-grained access in a TiDB specific way.
 Because the MySQL functionality overlaps nicely, it doesn’t really make sense not to follow.
 The initial implementation of dynamic privileges only implements a subset of MySQL’s [dynamic privileges](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html) (see table 6.3).
 Given that these are supposed to be “dynamic”, I don’t think this is a problem.